01binary/zeroweb/src/articles/kalman-filter.md

   Since the system model includes a *measurement* matrix which maps system state to system output, you could multiply the difference between the original measurement and the model prediction by the inverse of this matrix to calculate the noise affecting each state variable at each iteration.

-  With these results recorded in a separate vector for each state variable, you could then use `cov` to generate a noise or disturbance matrix.
+  With these results recorded in a separate vector for each state variable, you could then use `cov` to generate a disturbance matrix.

 ## covariance transition